Guleri24/weak-shared-coin-algorithm-using-vEB/README.md

 # weak-shared-coin-algorithm-using-vEB
-## Blue print of the internal structure of the algorithm
+## Blueprint for the internal structure of the algorithm
 ![](resources/BluePrint.jpg)

 ## Algorithm